 Also on this date in 1922, the Pirates picked up 33-year-old righty pitcher Jim Bagby off waivers from the Cleveland Indians.
 Bagby was just two years removed from a 31-win season in 1920, when he helped lead the Indians to their first World Series title.
 He was worked hard that season, setting career highs and leading the league in innings pitched and complete games.
 He had a career 106-70, 2.59 record going into 1921, but his last two years combined in Cleveland, he had an ERA over 5.00 and his inning totals dropped significantly.
 Bagby was with the Pirates the entire 1923 season, seeing limited innings and just six starts all year.
 He pitched 68.2 innings and had an ERA of 5.24, He played another seven seasons in the minors, retiring in 1930 with 151 minor league wins and 127 in the majors.
 His son Jim Bagby Jr pitched for the 1947 Pirates.

 On this date in 1887, the Pittsburgh Alleghenys purchased second baseman Fred “Sure Shot” Dunlap from the Detroit Wolverines.
 He was a good hitter with a strong glove, leading the league four times in assists and fielding % by a second baseman.
 He was also the first of a total of five star players from that 1887 Wolverines team who the Alleghenys would purchase over a 16-month period.
 Dunlap hit .262 hit first year in Pittsburgh and played just 82 games, although his defense remained strong.
 In 1889 the batting average dropped to .235 in 121 games, though he was able to add strong defense.
 His 65 RBIs were second most on the team.
 Dunlap also briefly managed the team in 1889, but they did not play well in his 17 games.
 He was one of the few players to stay with the Alleghenys when most of the league jumped to the Player’s League in 1890.
 However, he lasted just 17 games and hit .172 before being released.
 After leaving Pittsburgh, Dunlap played just eight more Major League games over two seasons before retiring.
-He was hurt (literally too) but two broken legs late in his career.
+His career was sidetracked/ended early by two broken legs late in his big league time.